nebhale/grunt-plugin-angular-template-inline/Readme.md

 grunt.loadNpmTasks('grunt-plugin-angular-template-inline');
 ```

 _This plugin was updated to work with Grunt 0.4.
-It is based on [nebhale/grunt-plugin-angular-template-inline](https://github.com/nebhale/grunt-plugin-angular-template-inline) for grunt 0.3._
+It is based on [nebhale/grunt-plugin-angular-template-inline](https://github.com/nebhale/grunt-plugin-angular-template-inline)._

 ## Angular template inline task
 _Run this task with the `grunt angularTemplateInline` command._